Here are my general rules of safety as well as some specific recommendations if you will be engaging in solo paddling.

 Wear a Leash

-I think it is a good idea to always wear a leash whenever possible.
-When stand up paddleboarding, your board is your vessel, that is your may floatation device.
-If you are separated from your board that could spell disaster.
-But, I do subscribe to the adage rules are meant to be broken.
+However, I do subscribe to the adage rules are meant to be broken.
 There are circumstances, for example, whitewater rivers where wearing a leash could arguably pose more of a danger.
-I however do not whitewater SUP so there are people whose opinion is much more expertise than mine on this topic.
-From my perspective, it is best to have a quick-release style (e.g. this one from Badfish) leash that you could easily separate from if your leash was to become entangled with something and pose a liability to your safety.
+I, however, do not whitewater SUP, so there are people whose opinion is much more informed than mine on this topic.
+From my perspective, it is best to have a quick-release style (e.g., this one from Badfish) leash that you could easily separate from if your leash was to become entangled with something and pose a liability to your safety.
 I do have a quick-release style strap that I can attach to my PFD, but I have rarely used it.

 There are two types of leashes and they have different purposes.
 A coiled leash is generally used for flatwater conditions since it stays out of the water reducing your drag.
 Though it is also used for downwinding, again for the reduced drag.
 When downwinding a leash is extremely important because if the winds are strong enough they can easily carry your board away from you should you fall off.